tony-pizza-2u/readme-generator/NewREADME.md

   ## Node, Inquirer.

   # Credits
   ## I completed this project with the help of a tutor.
+  ## https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide This link was used to decide what prompts should be given.

   # License
   ## TBD.